We value your privacy.

 Lithium jump starters generally provide a much longer lifespan than traditional lead-acid jump starters.
 CARKU primarily uses lithium-ion and sodium-ion battery technologies, both known for stable performance and long cycle life.

-A high-quality lithium-ion jump starter can typically deliver 1,000~3,000 full charge–discharge cycles, depending on cell quality, usage habits, and operating temperature.
 In everyday use, this translates to several years of reliable service without frequent replacement.
 By contrast, lead-acid jump starters often require replacement every 2–3 years due to lower cycle life and limited deep-discharge tolerance.
+For car owners and repair shops, a maintenance-free LiFePO4 jump starter helps preserve usable lifespan and reduces replacement frequency.

 How Often Do You Need To Charge A Lithium Jump Starter?